 The description you add is searchable in the Incidents task.

 All the entities related to what you were viewing in the tile are added by default.
-If you are viewing an alarm, both the alarm and the alarm source (the entity that triggered the alarm) are added by default.
+If you are viewing an alarm, both the alarm and the alarm source (the entity that triggered the alarm and entities attached to the alarm) are added by default.

 - In the Video sequences section, click Add an item ().